GurpreetSran/gs/README.md

 - ```npm start``` (Starts watchify, which bundles js output in backgroud)
 - ```run index.html in any modern browser```

-## Todo:

-- Offline Caching
-- Automate project deletion and adition
-	- Openshift
-		- Set up a node server
-		- Server should server JSONP as current JSON
-		- Create local interface as mentioned in below page to avoid x domain issues
-	- Create admin page
-		- List of project
-		- Deletion from list
-		- Add new project

-- Check content
-- Preserve projects state on projects page
-- Sticky links on touch devices
-- Scroll position in firefox

-Note: All the projects data is being fetched from projects.json

 [Live Demo](http://gurpreetsran.github.io/gs/#/home)